--Gary H. Kent

-Assistant to the Director of Physical Plant State University of New York/College at Buffalo Buffalo, New York
+-Gary H. Kent Assistant to the Director of Physical Plant State University of New York/College at Buffalo Buffalo, New York

-U.S. Asbestos Reas
+U.S. Asbestos Regs

-The Attorney General's Asbestos Liability Report to the Congress, by the U.S. Department of Justice Voorhees Township, New Jersey SourceFinders Information Corporation, 1981, 213 pp. \$19.95, softcover.
+The Attorney General's Asbestos Liability Report to the Congress, by the U.S. Department of Justice.
+Voorhees Township.
+New Jersey.
+SourceFinders Information Corporation.
+1981.
+213 pp. \$19.95, softcover.

 Printed in September 1981.
 The Attorney General's Asbestos Liability Report to the Congress responds to a directive (Section 8(b)) in the Asbestos School Hazard Detection and Control Act of 1980.
-The Act directed the United States Attorney General to:
+The Act directed the United States Attorney General tothis Act (federal grants and loans to detect. remove and contain friable asbestos in the schools).

-Conduct an investigation to determine whether, by using all available means, the United States should or could recover, from any person determined by the Attorney General to be liable for such costs, the amounts expended by the United States to carry out this Act (federal grants and loans to detect, remove and apotain friable asbestos in the schools).
+Conduct an investigation to determine whether, by using all available means, the United States should or could recover, from any person determined by the Attorney General to be liable for such costs, the amounts expended by the United States to carry out